Join us for an adventure in flavor!

 Some great variations

-1. It’s very common to add some more veggies in the sauce.
-You can add chopped celery, fennel, potato wedges or slices, carrot slices or even different colored bell peppers.
+1. When I’m making psari plaki, sometimes I like to add extra veggies to the sauce for more flavor and volume.
+I’ll throw in chopped celery, fennel, potato wedges, carrot slices, or different colored bell peppers.
 It not only adds great flavor to the dish, but also builds up the volume.

 2. Some people add artichoke hearts, raisins or capers to the sauce.

-3. Another way to make psari plaki is without sauce.
-Cut veggies like onions, carrots, potatoes, lemons and tomatoes into slices or wedges.
-Season them generously with herbs and spices.
-Then arrange the veggies in an oiled baking dish and then place in the seasoned fish fillet, or sometimes whole fish.
-Pour wine all around the baking dish, sprinkle on lots of parsley, and bake it.
+3. Another way I make psari plaki is without sauce.
+I slice up veggies like onions, carrots, potatoes, lemons, and tomatoes, then season them well with herbs and spices.
+I arrange them in an oiled baking dish and place the seasoned fish filet, or sometimes a whole fish, on top.
+Then, I pour wine all around the baking dish, sprinkle on lots of parsley, and pop it in the oven to bake.

 Fork with a piece of fish being taken out of the bowl.

 Whatever way you make it (I am sure this is going to be your regular to treat yourself), it’s going to turn out awesome.
 It has that Mediterranean heart and soul.
 Try different variations and versions.
 Warm summer nights are coming your way, and I have given you a perfect light, healthy, fresh yet comfort foody kinda dish.
-This Psari Plaki… Embrace it and make it yours!!
+My version of delicious Psari Plaki… Embrace it and make it yours!!

 Bowl of psari plaki atop the Gypsy Plate.